 Precautions shall be taken to avoid contamination during the manufacturing process of non-metallic materials.
 Contamination can be introduced from high pressure hydraulic systems or other machining processes.
-The use of non-approved additives in the manufacturing process is not permitted.
-Changes in additives used during the manufacturing process shall comply with Section 13.
+Changes in materials used during the manufacturing process shall be evaluated before use to ensure new hazards are not introduced.